mwangiiharun/accelara/README.md

 - **Speed Graphs** - Watch your download speed spike and crash like a rollercoaster.
 - **Peers/Seeds Graphs** - Visualize your connection to the swarm.
 It's like social media, but for files.
 - **ETA & Progress** - Know exactly when your download will finish.
 Spoiler: it's always "soon".
+- **Tabbed Interface** - Separate tabs for All, HTTP, Torrents, and Speed Test.
+Organization is key.

 ### Download Type Icons